Constellation-Labs/metagraph-examples/examples/DataApi-Water-And-Energy-Usage/README.md

 ### data_l1

 The module that will receive the requests to be processed.
 This module contains the `/data` endpoint, where we gonna send the requests.
+This module also contains the `routes` function.
+This function will implement custom routes to our application.
+In this example, we will implement 2 different endpoints:
+  -> The first one will list all the devices of the state -> The second one will show the information of the device of the provided address, or Not Found

-The functions were explained above on the `shared_data` module
+The remaining functions were explained above on the `shared_data` module

 ## Scripts